dimagi/commcare-hq/custom/opm/opm_reports/README.md

 Currently this report has just regression tests.
 The normal functionality of the report relies on monthly definitive snapshots.
+There's a json file `opm_results.json` that stores a snapshot for a given month for each report.
-There is a json file that stores a snapshot, and the data from which it was generated.
+There is another json file `opm_test.json` that stores the data used to generate these snapshots.
-To verify fidelity in reporting, tests recalculate the report based on the data and check if it matches the snapshot.
+To verify fidelity in reporting, tests recalculate the report based on the test data and check if it matches the snapshot.

+The way these data are generated is a little wonky.
+There's a management command `opm_test_data` that pulls data from db and saves it to `opt_test.json`.
+I was having a lot of difficulty getting the same data.

+There's a management command `opm_test_data` that runs the reports and takes a snapshot of them.
+It then pulls the cases, forms, and users needed to generate the reports from the db.
+The command then saves it all to `opt_test.json`.

 ## Extracting data from the db: